avilleret/pix_opencv/Home.md

 # 2. Get the sources :

+## 2.1 Get the latest release
+You can download a source tarball here : https://github.com/avilleret/pix_opencv/releases.

+## 2.2 Get the latest sources
 The is a `pix_opencv` folder in the externals folder of the Puredata SVN repository.
 This is the primary version of `pix_opencv` but as it is quite hard to maintain this version, I decided to fork it in Githud.
 Thus the latest sources are here : https://github.com/avilleret/pix_opencv
 You can clone it :